othmanKisha/In-Door-Face-Mask-Inspector/README.md

 - Azure KeyVault: https://azure.microsoft.com/en-us/services/key-vault/#documentation
 ### 3. Email Account
-- could any email (gmail, yahoo, outlook), but we used gmail for our prototype.
+- could use any email (gmail, yahoo, outlook), but we used gmail for our prototype.
 ## Installation
 - clone the repository: